-George Migausky, age 68, has served as a member of our Board since the closing of the Business Combination in December 2019 and as a member of ISL's board of directors since March 2020.
-From March 2019 until the closing of the Business Combination he served as a member of HSAC's board of directors.
+George Migausky, age 69, has served as a member of our Board since the closing of the Business Combination in December 2019 and as a member of ISL's board of directors since March 2020.
+From March 2019 until the closing of the Business Combination, he served as a member of HSAC's board of directors.
 Mr. Migausky has more than 30 years of experience in the life sciences industry, having served as Chief Financial Officer for several public biopharmaceutical and clinical diagnostic companies.
-In 2017, Mr. Migausky served as interim Chief Financial Officer for Ocular Therapeutix, Inc. Prior to that, he served as Executive Vice President and Chief Financial Officer of Dyax Corp., a position he held from 2008 through the company's acquisition by Shire for \$6.4 billion in 2016.
+In 2017, Mr. Migausky served as interim Chief Financial Officer for Ocular Therapeutix, Inc. Prior to that, he served as Executive Vice President and Chief Financial Officer of Dyax Corp., a position he held from 2008 through the company's acquisition by Shire in 2016.
 Before joining Dyax in 2008, Mr. Migausky served as Chief Financial Officer of IGEN International and BioVeris Corporation through their acquisitions by F. Hoffman LaRoche in 2004 and 2007, respectively.
-Current directorships include REGENXBIO, a publicly traded biotechnology company, a position he has held since 2021, and the Massachusetts Eye and Ear Institute, where he has served as a trustee since 2015.
-Mr. Migausky has previously served on the board of directors as Chair of the audit committee at Dimension Therapeutics, a position he held from 2015 until the company was acquired in 2017, and at Abeona Therapeutics during 2020.
-Mr. Migausky received a B.S. from Babson College.
+He currently serves as a director of REGENXBIO, a publicly traded biotechnology company, a position he has held since 2021, and as a trustee of the Massachusetts Eye and Ear Institute, where he has served since 2015.
+Mr. Migausky has previously served on the board of directors as chair of the audit committee at Dimension Therapeutics, a position he held from 2015 until the company was acquired in 2017, and at Abeona Therapeutics during 2020.
+Mr. Migausky received a B.S. from Boston College and an M.B.A. from Babson College.